Vyshantha/multiscripteditor/index.md

 15. The offering in available in `Online` | `Offline` for the different services
 16. The Transliteration Content Generation is established using the APIs provided by Aksharamukha : https://aksharamukha.appspot.com/explore from [@github/virtualvinodh](https://github.com/virtualvinodh/aksharamukha)
 17. Integrated [@EasyOCR](https://github.com/JaidedAI/EasyOCR) to detect text in images for 88 Languages
+18. Use canvas to scribble or write or draw any Content and include in Editor
-18. Webpage that are integrated through iFrames :
+19. Webpage that are integrated through iFrames :
   - Translation (https://tatoeba.org)
   - Dictionary (https://glosbe.com/all-languages | https://bab.la/)
   - Thesaurus (https://synonyms.reverso.net/synonym/ | https://www.shabdkosh.com | https://www.khandbahale.com)
   - Script Information (https://www.endangeredalphabets.net | https://www.scriptsource.org/cms/scripts/page.php)
   - Linguistic Information (https://omniglot.com)
   - Wikipedia (https://wikipedia.org/wiki/)
-19. Session Management - The content and data typed by user is saved in the browser Local Storage for future use
+20. Session Management - The content and data typed by user is saved in the browser Local Storage for future use
-20. Collect the World Scripts Explorer data by using REST API - see [Full Guide](https://worldscriptsexplorer.herokuapp.com)
+21. Collect the World Scripts Explorer data by using REST API - see [Full Guide](https://worldscriptsexplorer.herokuapp.com)

 ### Server-side `NodeJS 12.x` based on Express server
   Hosted on Salesforce Cloud - **Heroku : https://worldscriptsexplorer.herokuapp.com**